-- Remove cake from oven.
+Remove cake from the oven.
 Using the end of a spatula or a large straw, even a pen will work if you don't have anything on hand; poke holes all over the cake.

 - Pour the chocolate mixture all over the cake and using a spatula spread it evenly into the holes.

 - You can sprinkle a few ground walnuts onto the cake now, so they get into the poked holes.

 - Using an electric mixer or stand mixer fitted with the whisk attachment, cream together cream cheese, mascarpone and butter on medium speed until smooth with no lumps, about 1 minute.
 Stop once to scrape the sides and bottom of the bowl with a spatula.